24hr video installation with sound. 5m x 3m.

-Remnant marks the D.A.Calf’s first foray into the gallery space, having moved from a background in sound manipulation and performance, through immersive installation and experiential theatre.
-It is the first in a series of semi-related works approaching death and trauma from an archival and durational perspective.
+Remnant I marks the first in a series of semi-related works approaching death and trauma from an archival and durational perspective.
 This exclusion is reflected in the dislocation between the site of death, the external streamed space, and the gallery site.
 The work is a live-streamed projection of the footage as it is being projected twenty-four hours a day in real-time in an anonymous, isolated space.
 While the gallery may only be open limited hours, the work continues on in this other space regardless, for the duration of the month.

-On the anniversary of the three days the body was in situ the artist will be present in the gallery and seated in front of the work in a further attempt to inhabit this impossible space and time (August 17th - 19th 2017, 12-6pm).
+On the anniversary of the three days the body was in situ the artist was present in the gallery during the work’s premier and seated in front of the work for six hours a day in a further attempt to inhabit this impossible space and time.

 Hurtz - a work for mixing console, outboard and audio-reactive visuals.
 Debuted at J Substation (a working electrical substation) for Melbourne Music Week (2014).
 Later iterations have appeared at The Arts Centre, Melbourne (2014), Tilde Festival (2016) and Electrofringe (2015).